flaming-cl/flaming-cl.github.io/source/_posts/recursion-iteration-and-function-abstraction-md.md

 ---
-title: Recursion, Iteration, Function Abstraction from SICP Ch.1
+title: Recursion, Iteration, Function Abstraction
 date: 2023-03-26 19:45:35
 tags: Functional-Programming
 ---

-I've recently been reading SICP, and as many people have mentioned, this book truly teaches programming philosophy.
+I've recently been reading SICP, a book about programming philosophy.
 I just finished the 1st chapter yesterday and wanted to share some of my thoughts and insights.

 The main points in the 1st chapter that got me thinking were: